birajkashyap/birajkashyap/README.md

 ## 💼 Experience

-### Core Committee Member, Entrepreneurship Cell – VIT (2022 – 2025)

-- Organized hackathons, startup events, and technical workshops
-- Partnered with industry leaders to deliver insights and mentorship
+### Backend Developer Intern, Imagineering Infotech (May 2025 – July 2025)

+- Engineered scalable REST APIs using Node.js and PostgreSQL, improving response time by 40%
+- Implemented RBAC with JWT for 3 user roles, enhancing authorization flows and reducing access errors
+- Integrated WebSockets to deliver real-time updates across 2 dashboards, increasing engagement by 25%
+- Automated CI/CD with Docker and GitHub Actions, cutting release time by 60%
+- Collaborated in a 6-member agile team, ensuring 100% sprint completion and functional coverage

 ---